 - Take or be enrolled in the required professional courses no later than during your senior year;

-- Earn a 3.0 GPA or higher in the professional education courses taken as an undergraduate (EDUC 301, EDUC 310, EDUC F65);
+- Earn a 3.0 GPA or higher in the professional education courses taken as an undergraduate (EDUC 301, EDUC 310);

 Failure to complete any of the requirements listed above may result in removal from the 5th year program.

-Once elevated to the Master's portion of the program, you will enroll as a full-time student and follow the continuation and program rules of the Master of Arts in Education (M.A.Ed.) in Curriculum and Instruction.
+Once elevated to the Master's portion of the program, you will pay your enrollmetn deposit and enroll as a full-time student and follow the continuation and program rules of the Master of Arts in Education (M.A.Ed.) in Curriculum and Instruction.
 You will complete the regular sequence of courses except for those taken as part of your undergraduate program.
 You should complete your program 12 months later.

 In addition to coursework and field experiences there are exams required for program completion and licensure.
-A complete listing of the required tests is available on the Office of Teacher Education and Professional Services website.
+A complete listing of the required tests is available on the Office of Teacher Education website.